Dialectical Behavior Therapy for Children: Training for Experienced Clinicians

 As a result of this training, participants will be able to:

-1. Describe DBT-C secondary targets.
+2. Define DBT-C secondary targets.

-2. Describe the three core senses.
+3. List the three core senses.

-4. Describe how CPA differs from other therapeutic models.
+5. Compare CPA with other therapeutic models.

-5. Describe the main functions of CPA.
+6. List the main functions of CPA.

-7. Describe 10 Principles of conducting CPA.
+8. List the 10 Principles of conducting CPA.

-8. Recall factors that increase vulnerabilities in core senses.
+9. Teach parents understand factors that increase vulnerabilities in core senses.

-9. Describe interventions to decrease vulnerabilities to the sense of self-love.
+10. Identify interventions to decrease vulnerabilities to the sense of self-love.

-10. Describe interventions to decrease vulnerabilities to the sense of safety.
+11. Identify interventions to decrease vulnerabilities to the sense of safety.

-11. Describe interventions to decrease vulnerabilities to the sense of belonging.
+12. Identify interventions to decrease vulnerabilities to the sense of belonging.

-12. Describe adaptive and maladaptive CPA profiles.
+15. Describe the differences between adaptive and maladaptive CPA profiles.

 CE credits